-- 1. Unless otherwise specified by the professor, all tests are proctored and to be completed in class. - 2.
+- 1. Unless otherwise specified by the professor, all tests are proctored and to be completed in class.
+The faculty reserves the right to assign a zero to any tests or quizzes that are accessed remotely which were to be completed in class. - 2.
 No backward navigation is enabled for any proctored testing. - 3.
 All student-owned electronic devices must be turned OFF (not just silenced) and stowed with belongings during quizzing/testing.
 This includes but is not limited to phones, smart watches, and wrist-worn fitness devices.
 These electronic devices may not be on your person and under no circumstances may they be accessed during the exam.
 Accessing an electronic device during the examination for any reason may result in a grade of zero. - 4.
-Prior to the exam, students must\place all belongings at the back of the room, including electronic devices, notes, books, binders.
-No hoods, caps or hats may be worn during testing.
+Prior to the exam, students must place all belongings at the back of the room, including electronic devices, notes, books, and binders.
+No hoods, caps, or hats may be worn during testing.
 Religious head garments are permitted. - 5.
-Add no drinks, snacks, or food permitted during testing unless approved by ODS.
+No drinks, snacks, or food permitted during testing unless approved by ODS.

-- 6. Hair should be pulled back, so ears are visible.
+- 6. Hair should be pulled back so ears are visible.
 Foam ear plugs are permitted for noise abatement.
 Students must show ear plugs to the exam proctor prior to starting the exam. - 7.
 All exams are timed and must start at the scheduled time.
-Students are expected to be at their computer and seated at least 10 min before the start of the exam.
+Students are expected to be at their computer and seated at least 10 minutes before the start of the exam.
 If a student is late, the professor has the right to deduct testing time.
-If a student arrives after any student has completed their examination, the student may earn a zero for the examination.
-See above policy on make-up examination. - 8.
+If a student arrives more than 15 minutes late, the student may earn a zero for the examination.
+See above policy for make-up examinations. - 8.
 Students may be assigned seating by the instructor. - 9.
 During the exam, students are to keep their eyes on the computer. - 10.
-If scrap paper is permitted,-students need to print their name on the paper and turn it in at the end of the exam, regardless of whether the paper was used or not.
-During the exam, the student is required to keep the scrap paper covered or under their computer. - 11.
+Students must keep their hands and arms above the level of the desk at all times.
+Hands or arms should not be placed in laps or under the desk during testing. - 11.
+If scrap paper is permitted, students need to print their name on the paper and turn it in at the end of the exam, regardless of whether the paper was used or not.
+During the exam, the student is required to keep the scrap paper covered or under their computer. - 12.
 Restroom breaks during an examination are not generally permitted.
-If a student is given permission to leave the room for a restroom break, only one student may leave at a time. - 12.
-Once a student completes and submits their exam, they are expected to show the proctor that the exam has been successfully uploaded, then shut down their computer. - 13.
-Students must complete the assessment as directed and by the professor in preassessment instructions.
+If a student is given permission to leave the room for a restroom break, only one student may leave at a time. - 13.
+When students complete and submit their exams, they are expected to show the proctor that the exam has been successfully uploaded, then shut down the computer. - 14.
+Students must complete the assessment as directed by the professor/proctor in pre-assessment instructions.
 Failure to perform an assessment as directed may result in deduction of points from the examination, including earning a zero for the examination.
-In addition, failure to perform an assessment as directed may also result in an academic integrity investigation. - 14.
-Following the exam,-students are expected to\quietly leave the exam area to avoid disturbing other students.
+In addition, failure to perform an assessment as directed may also result in an academic integrity investigation. - 15.
+Following the exam, students are expected to quietly leave the exam area to avoid disturbing other students.
 (Be careful not to let the door slam when exiting the room).
-Students are asked to\refrain from gathering in the hall outside of the classroom while students are still testing.
+Students are asked to refrain from gathering in the hall outside of the classroom while students are still testing.
 (The noise carries into the classroom).
 Students should refrain from discussing the exam questions with other students.